po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

       It is a general utility that can be used for a variety of purposes including asset compilation, scripting, monitoring, and **most notably as the basis for web servers**.

-* Navigate to [28-Stu_Mini-project](../../../../01-Class-Content/09-NodeJS/01-Activities/28-Stu_Mini-project/Solved/Basic/index.js) in your command line and demonstrate the following:
+* Navigate to `28-Stu_Mini-Project/Solved/Basic/index.js` and demonstrate the following:

    * 🔑 We are viewing the mini-project that we will be able to build by the end of this unit.

    * 🔑 It is a command-line tool that generates an HTML portfolio page from user input.

-   * First run `npm i` to get the install `inquirer`.
+   * First run `npm i` to install inquirer.

    * Make sure to point out that we will be using Node's native `fs` module for this project.